checklist/checklist-support/docs/templates/template-task.md

 ### Due Date Alarm

 If a due date has passed and the task is not yet completed, then the person assigned to it (usually the same as the checklist assignee) receives a notification.
 In some cases, you may wish for a manager to receive an alarm notification that the task has not been completed (this is in addtion to the assignee).
-An example can be a [Restaurant Daily Opening Checklist](https://checklist.com/restaurant-daily-opening-checklist "Restaurant Daily Opening Checklist"){:target="\_blank"} when the first task has not been completed indicating the possibility that no one came to open the store.
+An example can be a [Restaurant Daily Opening Checklist ↗](https://checklist.com/restaurant-daily-opening-checklist "Restaurant Daily Opening Checklist"){:target="\_blank"} when the first task has not been completed indicating the possibility that no one came to open the store.

 To add an alarm notification, click to set alarm recipients: